Kellswork/agirl.codes/posts/how-to-handle-multiple-form-inputs-using-react-hooks.md

 for more information on controlled Input → [check here](https://reactjs.org/docs/forms.html)

-### Handling multiple input fields in a form with UseState
+### Handling Multiple Input Fields in a Form with useState

 Most scenarios, we will be needing more than one input field from users.
 To demonstrate this, we will be creating a Registration form